thesesc/thesesc.github.io/projects/fiddle-camp.md

   </tr>
 </table>

+# Location

+"Heritage Hall" at [Caledonia Senior Living](https://www.caledoniaseniorliving.org/) (formerly known as The Scottish Home).

+2800 Des Plaines Avenue, North Riverside, IL

+Any staffmember will be able to point you in the right direction once you enter the main facility.

 # Tuition

 Thanks to the generosity of scholarship donors, the number of students already enrolled, and the low overhead of camp, tuition is *by donation*.
 Comparable workshops tend to charge about $150, but we are excited to say that it is a suggested—not required—fee.
-No deposit is necessary; please bring a cash or check (to "Tim Macdonald") to camp.
+We leave it to you to determine your need for financial aid.
+No deposit is necessary; please bring cash or a check (to "Tim Macdonald") to camp.

+# Sheet Music

+This year we'll be using <u><a href="/assets/docs/chicago-scottish-fiddle-camp-2019.pdf">this set of tunes</a></u>.
+Please bring a printed copy to camp.
+Cellists and other harmony players: a chorded version is forthcoming.

+# Packing List

+* Your instrument!
+* A music stand
+* The sheet music
+* A packed lunch
+* Comfortable shoes for dancing
+* A good attitude!

+# Registration

 **To register**, please fill out <u><a href="https://forms.gle/owk5ZJ6bLTvbhdC96">this form</a></u>.